UVA-MLSys/Big-Data-Systems/Team 9/Readme.md

 4. Restart kernel and python environment is ready to run model training notebooks and create model sagemaker endpoint.

 ## Uploading Data Guidelines for Optimal Uploading Speed from Local or S3 bucketand into Sagemaker Notebook
 To load data from local into aws s3 bucket recommend using aws cli since it achieves multipart parallel uploading automatically (~7MiB/s).
-Without AWS Cli and using S3 bucket UI via console depending on internet connection is significantly slower (400kB/s) due to lack of multipart parallel uploading.
+Without AWS CLI and using S3 bucket UI via console depending on internet connection is significantly slower (400kB/s) due to lack of multipart parallel uploading.
 To load data from aws s3 bucket into aws sagemaker studio code editor directory also recommend using aws cli (~14MiB/s).

 ## Full Repository Manifest